University of Wales Trinity Saint David: Later additions

-The second Canterbury Building (1973–2012).

 The Canterbury Building was built to house a growing number of students at the end of the 19th century.
 The foundation stone was laid by the Archbishop of Canterbury in 1885 and the building was officially opened on 24 June 1887.
 It contained a physical science laboratory, two lecture rooms and new accommodation.
 However, structural problems forced the university to demolish the original building in the summer of 1971.
 The second Canterbury Building was opened on 20 October 1973 by the Vice-Chancellor of the University of Kent and at various times housed the History, Classics, Foundation, Welsh and English departments.

 The second Canterbury Building was demolished during 2012, and the third Canterbury Building, opened during the 2012/13 academic year, housed the Student Services Hub.

-The Learning Resources Centre/Main Library entrance.

 The Library was opened on 7 July 1966 by the then Chancellor of the University of Wales, Prince Philip, Duke of Edinburgh.
 It was extended and then reopened by Charles, Prince of Wales on 21 June 1984.

 The Arts Building was built to house the geography department and was opened by Peter Thomas, Secretary of State for Wales on 4 October 1971.
 The Arts Building later housed the School of Archaeology, History and Anthropology and the School of Management, VSS, IT, Business and Tourism as well as the Department of Philosophy.